feedjira/feedjira-site/source/index.md

 information from the http response headers to lower bandwidth usage, eliminate unnecessary parsing, and make things speedier in general.

-Another feature present in Feedjira is the ability to create callback functions that get called "on success" and "on failure" when getting a feed.
+Callback are supported that get called on success and failure.
 This makes it easy to do things like log errors or update data stores.

 The fetching and parsing logic have been decoupled so that either of them can be